orbisius/orbisius-child-theme-creator/readme.txt

 	- Orbisius Edit

 == Changelog ==

+= 1.3.2 =
+* Added locking when saving files.
+* Syntax check is performed only for php files.
+Saving other files should be quicker now.
+* Perform a syntax check before saving to avoid crashing good people's WordPress.
+Changes are saved in a file with the same name but there's suffix added to it _error_
+* Listing _error_ files as well as sass, scss (if any)
+* Tested with WP 4.5

 = 1.3.1 =
 * For some reason WordPress.org didn't register the 1.3.0 release or the stable tag didn't get set to 1.3.0 on time.